Water & Waste

 With an innovative legacy of advanced water management in ancient Sri Lanka, our commitment to conserving water is significant as much as it is inherent.
 A number of our homes across Sri Lanka have been built to reduce dependence on the national water supply, achieved through reverse osmosis units which desalinise brackish or sea water, or through rainwater harvesting methods that use our lakes, ponds and roof gutter systems.
 The water used throughout hotel and villa operations is diligently managed through a series of sustainable processes.
 Without compromising on your comfort, we ensure the use of accessories with a flow rate below stipulated standards.
 Such accessories include low-flow showerheads, dual flush cisterns, and sensor operated urinals.

 Our Associates are extremely mindful with this usage of water, and pay close attention to leaks and points of water wastage on a daily basis.
-The establishment of effluent treatment plants support this vigilance by enabling 100% of all wastewater generated to be treated and reused for on-site purposes such as irrigation, cistern flushing, and make up water for cooling towers.
+The establishment of effluent treatment plants support this vigilance by enabling all wastewater generated to be treated and reused for on-site purposes such as irrigation, cistern flushing, and make up water for cooling towers.
 While black and grey water is only treated biologically without any additional chemicals, newer properties in our family collect black, grey and laundry water to be treated separately – thereby improving the efficiency of our overall treatment system.

 Solid Waste Management